 - 3 Fixing crowded teeth

-- 4.8 My bottom teeth are crowding after braces treatment, why?
+- 5.7 Why are my bottom teeth crowding after braces treatment?

 There are quite a few reasons that people encounter crowded teeth problems.
 Some of the most common are: